CyrusNajmabadi/lang-design/CollectionLiterals.md

 * If the `dictionary key/value set` sets are empty, then there were definitely no `k_n: v_n` elements.
 In that case, the *fallback case* runs below.

-* If `dictionary key/value set` sets are non-empty, then a first round of the `best-common-type` algorithm in performed on those sets to determine `BCT_Key` and `BCT_Value` respectively.
+* If `dictionary key/value set` sets are non-empty, then a first round of the *best common type* algorithm in performed on those sets to determine `BCT_Key` and `BCT_Value` respectively.

     * If the first round fails for either set, the *fallback case* runs below.

     * If the first rounds succeeds for both sets, there is a `KeyValuePair<BCT_Key, BCT_Value>` type produced.
 This type is added to `remainder set`.
-A second round of the `best-common-type` algorithm is performed on this set to determine `BCT_Final`.
+A second round of the *best common type* algorithm is performed on this set to determine `BCT_Final`.

         * If the second round fails, the *fallback* case runs below.
         * If the second round succeds, `BCT_Final` is the *natural element type*.